top of page

 Sharkpedia

 Welcome to the Atlantic Shark Institute's Sharkpedia!
-Here you can explore some of the sharks that inhabit the Atlantic Ocean as well as taking a look at some of the research attached to each species.
+Here you can explore some of the sharks that we research and encounter during our studies here in the northwest Atlantic Ocean.

 Shortfin Mako